awsdocs/amazon-dynamodb-developer-guide/doc_source/SampleData.LoadData.md

 # Step 2: Load Data into Tables<a name="SampleData.LoadData"></a>

-In this step, you will load sample data into the tables that you created\.
-You could enter the data manually into the DynamoDB console; however, to save time, you will use the AWS Command Line Interface instead\.
+In this step, you load sample data into the tables that you created\.
+You could enter the data manually into the Amazon DynamoDB console\.
+However, to save time, you use the AWS Command Line Interface \(AWS CLI\) instead\.

 **Note**
 If you have not yet set up the AWS CLI, see [Using the CLI](Tools.CLI.md) for instructions\.

 You will download a `.zip` archive that contains JSON files with sample data for each table\.
-For each file, you will use the AWS CLI to load the data into DynamoDB\.
-Each successful data load will produce the following output:
+For each file, you use the AWS CLI to load the data into DynamoDB\.
+Each successful data load produces the following output\.

 ```
 {